jdyeakel/jdyeakel.github.io/research/index.md

 As of **Summer 2026**, some exciting current areas of active research include:
 * How the bioenergetics of terrestrial predation influenced the evolution of carnivores and their herbivore prey throughout the Cenozoic (publication coming soon!)
-* The origin and scaling of body fat and its macroevolutionary implications (publication coming soon!)
+* The origin of the allometric scaling of body fat and its macroevolutionary implications (publication coming soon!)
 * How marine megapredators such as *Otodus megalodon* (and other giant megatooth sharks) and *Livyatan melvillei* (and other giant raptorial whales) balanced their bioenergetic budgets, and the implications this likely had for Cenozoic marine communities
 * Exploring how grazing, browsing, and mixed feeding mammals met their energetic needs with the opening of landscapes during the Eocene-Oligocene transition (34 Ma) and into the global cool-house characterizing the latter half of the Cenozoic